What Temperature Should Sugar Gliders Be Kept At

 Monitoring your sugar glider’s behavior and overall health is essential to identify any temperature-related issues.
 Here are some signs that may indicate your glider is experiencing temperature-related stress:

-See also Are Sugar Gliders Good House Pets
+See also Do Sugar Gliders Poop Everywhere

 Shivering or lethargy: If you notice your sugar glider shivering or appearing unusually slow or sluggish, it may be a sign that they are too cold.